- Read More

 The symptoms of a wart(s) will vary based upon their location, total number of lesions, thickness, and severity.
 Plantar warts, those warts found on the bottom or plantar surface of the foot, can be quite painful when directly under a load-bearing surface such as the heel or ball of the foot.
 The periphery of a wart often thickens with callus that becomes painful with ambulation.

-Contrary to popular belief, the wart virus is not systemic and does not "circulate through your system."
-Warts are only contracted by direct contact with the skin.
-One theory regarding the etiology of warts suggests that the virus is able to enter the skin at areas where the skin has sustained recurrent damage.
+Warts are only contracted by direct contact with the skin (1).
+One theory regarding the etiology of warts suggests that the virus is able to enter the skin at areas where the skin has sustained recent or recurrent damage.
 The skin on the hands and feet can be damaged in a number of different ways.
 Examples of injuries include fissures or cracks in the skin, fissures in the cuticle, chronic nail biting and maceration caused by excessive perspiration.
 The term plantar wart refers to the location of the wart on the bottom or plantar surface of the foot.

 Warts are saprophytic, meaning that they need something (or someone) on which to live.
 It is not well understood why the human papillomavirus prefers one individual over another.
 We have to assume that the immune system in these susceptible individuals does not or cannot recognize the wart as a foreign tissue.
 Warts are rare in infants and older adults.
 Children and adolescents are particularly susceptible to warts.
 It seems the human papillomavirus is able to "fly under the radar screen" of an adolescent's immune system.
 One theory that attempts to explain this preponderance of warts in adolescence questions whether puberty is so overwhelming to the immune system that the human papillomavirus is not recognized as foreign tissue.
 In the near future, studies in immunology should shed light on the human papillomavirus and help us understand some of the changes we see in our immune systems as we age.